HardlyDifficult/Crypto/Script.md

 The copy-paste also means anyone with Bitcoin before the fork has both Bitcoin and Bitcoin Cash after the fork.

-Wait, did I just double my money?!
+Wait, did everyone just double their money?!
 In a way, yes.
-If I had 1 Bitcoin before the fork, after the fork I have 1 Bitcoin plus 1 Bitcoin Cash.
+If you had 1 Bitcoin before the fork, after the fork you have 1 Bitcoin plus 1 Bitcoin Cash.
 Once the fork has happened, they are independent, so I can spend my Bitcoin Cash without losing any Bitcoin.

 Normally when there is a hard-fork, one of the two forks is the clear winner and the other becomes worthless, and is eventually discarded.
 This means that net net, when a fork happens the total money in the end is the same as where it started.